 All of the cracks, holes, crevices, anything the size of a quarter inch or

 more are sealed, and then bats are funneled through one-way doors or

 tubes out of the structure.
 After this process is complete (a week to ten

 |What to do about them and how to get rid of bats in Iowa

 The exclusion process starts with an inspection and an estimate for

 complete exclusion.
-The price of the inspection is waived if the
+The price of the inspection is waived if the customer

-height and distance traveled to get to the location.
+traveled to get to the location.